 - Ibuprofen or Panadol

 - Throat lozenges.
 (Betadine lozenges seem to work very well)

 - Small band-aides

 - Large band-aids or Elastoplast (for blisters)

 - Sunscreen (SPF 50+) & lip balm (small sunscreen with a carabineer is handy to hang off your pants or pack)

 Food and Snacks

 Note: Ration pack will be provided by Peak Potential Adventures for the duration of the trek.
 The ration packs are designed by us and use a mixture of dehydrated and wet rations for main meals and energy and carbohydrate snacks throughout the day on the track.
-We do suggest though, taking some of your favourite comfort snacks as a fill-in for what is provided.
-The pre-trek days in Launceston will also be used to perform equipment checks and to pick up any last-minute equipment that you may need.
+We suggest taking some of your favourite comfort snacks as a fill-in for what is provided.
+The pre-trek days in Launceston will also be used to perform equipment checks and pick up any last-minute equipment you may need.
 This time will also be used to become familiar with the stoves and tents.

 SAFETY AND REGULATIONS

 All Peak Potential Adventures leaders who guide the Overland Track are first aid qualified.